fac26/Dominic-Gareth-Markup-Project/README.md

 # Dominic-Gareth-Markup-Project

-## Our task - Build an agency website for your team.
+## Our task - Build an agency website for our team.